SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionAgent/CreateSelectionEntity.md

 Create (but do not save) a new selection entity, for the current user and the given target table; other fields populated as by CreateDefaultSelectionEntity()

-**Parameters:**
+## Parameters

- - **targetTableName** The name of the target table, such as 'contact' or 'appointment'; any table for which Selection functionality is enabled
+* **targetTableName** The name of the target table, such as 'contact' or 'appointment'; any table for which Selection functionality is enabled

 **Returns:** NSSelectionEntity